dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 1. Examine all entries to confirm that they comply with the Schedule and contain no factors requiring disqualification.

-3. Taking the next classification to be judged, the vases are then judged with reference being made to the Standard Vase.
+3. Taking the next classification to be judged, the vases are judged with reference being made to the Standard Vase.
 Assessment and marking should reflect consistency and quality of exhibits.

 4. All remaining classifications should be judged similarly.
-Like must be judged against like at all times and any single-vase entries of a classification being judged against the Standard Vase.
+Like must be judged against like at all times and any single vase entries of a classification being judged against the Standard Vase.

 5. When all classifications are judged and marked, the evaluation cards are totalled and a check must be made to confirm that all vases/classifications have been judged.
 The highest accumulative marks obtained determine the placing.